-- define reflection as thinking critically about an experience through meaningful writing, creative expression, and discussion.
+- define reflection as thinking critically about a service experience through meaningful writing, creative expression, and discussion.

 - explore a variety of reflection techniques and questions.

-- correlate the reflection format to its purpose in the continuum of a service projectóbefore service, during service, and after service.
+- correlate the reflection format to its purpose in the continuum of a service-learning project - before, during, after service.

 - reflect on personal motivations, experiences, and benefits of engaging in reflection activities.

 Although reflection is often the first thing to go when teachers run out of time on a project or lesson, reflection questions and activities are critical to validating learning by prompting students to pause and think about what they're learning and why it's relevant to their lives.
 In this section, we reflect on quotes on the importance and impact of reflection from well-known people.